versioneye/ops_contrib/README.md

 Usually with the IP of `eth1` you can reach the VM from outside.
 Use that IP address and port 8080 like this `http://<ETH1_IP>:8080`.

+### Docker for Windows

+The non native [Docker for Windows](https://docs.docker.com/windows/step_one/) is similar to Boot2Docker on Mac OS X. Please follow the instructions from the above section.

 ## Stop the VersionEye containers

 With this command the VersionEye containers can be stopped: